virajbdeshpande/AmpliconArchitect/README.md

 ```bash
 mkdir -p $HOME/mosek/
 # Then please obtain license from https://www.mosek.com/products/academic-licenses/ or https://www.mosek.com/try/ and place in $HOME/mosek/
 ```
+If you happen to be using the commerical version of the Mosek license (this is uncommon as Mosek is free for academic use), you will need the version which supports both PTON and PTS functions.

 5. (Optional) Arial font for matplotlib:

 To get Microsoft fonts on Ubuntu: